-It is no surprise that cyber attacks affect companies of all sizes and the average cost of a data breach can reach upwards of $3.8 million.
-A global pandemic disrupted businesses and forced them to adapt to a remote working model.
+It is no surprise that cyberattacks affect companies of all sizes, and the average cost of a data breach can reach upward of $3.8 million.
+In addition, a global pandemic disrupted businesses and forced them to adapt to a remote working model.
 This opened up a multitude of avenues for attackers to penetrate.
 For many IT and security teams, this widened the visibility gap, leaving more activity undetected.
 For customers with security solutions in place, this created an increase in alerts from disparate tools, making it harder to investigate every warning.
-In order to keep up with these and other changing business needs, companies are turning to Managed Detection and Response (MDR) services to mitigate threats.
+As a result, companies are turning to managed detection and response (MDR) services to mitigate threats to keep up with these and other changing business needs.

 Cost and Limited Resources

-MSSPs and SIEMs do not close the detection and response gap, because they will only provide a backlog of alerts for you to investigate.
-This makes your situation worse by leaving you short-handed as your staff spends more time investigating alerts – many of which are false positives.
+Managed security service providers (MSSPs) and SIEMs do not close the detection and response gap because they will only provide a backlog of alerts for you to investigate.
+This makes your situation worse by leaving you short-handed as your staff spends more time investigating alerts — many of which are false positives.